To learn more about Trackers Forest School policies and philosophy, we invite you to download our Parent Handbook.

 What calendar does the Forest School follow?
-School is in session Monday - Friday and typically follows the Portland Public School Calendar.
-Our school calendar for 2017-18 is released every spring.
+School is in session Monday - Friday with holiday breaks and in-service days.
+Our school calendar is released the prior spring.

 What are your hours?
 8:30 AM to 3:15 PM.
 Our day runs slightly longer than other schools to allow for travel time to outdoor locations without compromising school time.

 Is Before or After-Care Available?
 We provide after school care on a school-year or on an as-needed basis.
 After school care takes place at our SE Portland HQ and have options for quiet time, art projects, reading, and hands-on folk craft.
 After school runs until 6 PM.
 The fee schedule for after school care is as follows for 9 entire months:

 5 days-per-week, all year: $440.00Drop in rate At least 1 school day's notice required: $30 per Day

 Before care may be available pending community need and interest